ChriPiv/gess-project/README.md

 * a very low influencability to be less successful as they do not account for the herding behaviour in the market.
 * a very high influencability to be less successful as they misinterpret market price fluctuations as herding in the market.
 * a very low conservativeness to be less successful as they miss out on the moment to buy/sell when the price is very low/high.
-* a very high conservativeness to do consistently doing ok, but not stand out as they do not account for market herding.
+* a very high conservativeness to be consistently doing ok, but not standing out as they do not cash in on market herding behaviour.
 * a low noisiness to be more consistent.
-* a hight noisiness to be less consistent but having a higher chance to stand out.
+* a high noisiness to be less consistent but having a higher chance to stand out.

 Thus we expect to find a confined subspace of the agent parameter space in which most of the strategies will lie in.